fisharebest/webtrees/README.md

 Upgrading **webtrees** is quick and easy.
 It is strongly recommended that you upgrade your installation whenever a new version is made available.
 Even minor **webtrees** version updates usually contain a significant number of bug fixes as well as interface improvements and program enhancements.

-The Administration page of your **webtrees** installation will display a notification whenever a new version is available.
+**Automatic upgrade**
+**webtrees** has an automatic upgrade facility.
+An administrator upon logging in will receive notification when a new version is available and an option to start the automatic upgrade.
+If for some reason the automatic upgrade should fail then a manual upgrade should be performed.

+**Manual upgrade**
 1. Now would be a good time to make a [backup](#backup).
 2. Download the latest version of **webtrees** available from [webtrees.net](https://webtrees.net/)